Symptoms and causes of arrhythmia

 - blood diseases.

-In some cases, alcohol, electric shock, anesthesia, drug use, and surgery can provoke arrhythmia.
+In some cases, arrhythmia can be triggered by alcohol, electric shock, anesthesia, drug use, or surgery.

 - alcohol abusers;